brianmccrory/jazzofjapan/_drafts/updates-jan-2022.md

 date: 2022-01-19
 ---

-The first batch of articles numbered 58, and with this new batch of 8, bringing the current article count to 66.

 As a linked list with descriptions:

 * [Arco: *Asymmetry*]({% link _albums/arco-asymmetry.md %}) - piano and cello duet play jazz/classical/pop